ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-orc-example.md

 ---
-title: BULK INSERT Parquet example
+title: BULK INSERT ORC example
 layout: default
 parent: Statements
 grand_parent: SQL guide
 nav_order: 5
 ---

-# Ingest a Parquet file with BULK INSERT
+# Ingest a ORC file with BULK INSERT

 This example demonstrates how to:

 * Create a FeatureBase table with a required structure
-* Copy and transform data from an parquet source
+* Copy and transform data from an ORC source
 * Use the `BULK INSERT` statement to copy data from the source to the target table.

 ## Before you begin